 Here’s a little news to make your virtual wedding planning a bit brighter: a virtual program to getting it right from celebrity wedding planners (with three decades in the business) Mindy Weiss and Debbie Geller has just launched!
 If you’re not familiar with Weiss, you’re definitely familiar with her work since she’s the genius behind most publicized Kardashian events.
-As for Gellar, she’s been running premiere party planning company Gellar Events in Los Angeles, to much acclaim.
+As for Geller, she’s been running premiere party planning company Geller Events in Los Angeles, to much acclaim.

 The party planner extraordinaires have joined forces to create a 12-video program that walks engaged couples step-by-step through the wedding planning process.
 During the age of COVID, everything from shopping for the dress to vetting venues can feel a bit lack-luster done over the computer but with the expert duo’s new project, MAD About Weddings, couples will get an inside look at how to pull it all off.

 It’s true navigating weddings in the COVID-era, is something that planners, vendors, and engaged couples are still trying to figure out.
-But Weiss and Gellar have found a silver lining in couples’ change of plans that they both agree they’d like to see continue trending long after the virus has left.
+But Weiss and Geller have found a silver lining in couples’ change of plans that they both agree they’d like to see continue trending long after the virus has left.

 Our couples are thrilled to have found the person they could quarantine with forever, and being together is what’s important.

 Weiss tells Brides exclusively, “Mini matrimonies couples have placed much more time and importance on the ceremony and vows!
 Because of these smaller events, couples have chosen to simplify the reception and become aware of the emotional connection to the ceremony.”
-Gellar chimes in with, “Our couples are thrilled to have found the person they could quarantine with forever, and being together is what’s important.
+Geller chimes in with, “Our couples are thrilled to have found the person they could quarantine with forever, and being together is what’s important.
 Also with smaller gatherings, they are truly appreciating their closest loved ones and realizing that they didn’t need a giant celebration.”